 But with Google encryption hiding most of your organic traffic under the not-provided label, filtering these is quasi-impossible.

-Due to its proprietary algorithm of revealing the not-provided Google data, SEOmonitor is able to distribute the organic traffic back into keywords and to also split it between brand and non-brand.
+Due to its proprietary algorithm of revealing the not-provided Google data, SEOmonitor is able to distribute the organic traffic (visits and conversions or transactions) back into keywords and to also split it between brand and non-brand.
 Therefore, after defining your brand keywords, you can switch between the two traffic segments and get insights on both types of traffic.

 Organic traffic segmentation, alongside the Visibility Score, is thus a foundational function of SEOmonitor, allowing you to focus on the non-brand traffic and enhancing the accuracy of other components, like the creation of a powerful business case.